Brooks Robinson: Early life

-Brooks Calbert Robinson Jr. was born on May 18, 1937, in Little Rock, Arkansas, to Brooks Calbert and Ethel Mae (née Denker) Robinson.
+Brooks Calbert Robinson was born on May 18, 1937, in Little Rock, Arkansas, to Brooks Calbert Sr. and Ethel Mae (née Denker) Robinson.
 His father worked for Colonial Bakery in Little Rock and later became a captain with the Little Rock Fire Department.
 Meanwhile, his mother worked for Sears Roebuck & Company before accepting a position with the state controller's office.
-Young Brooks drew a salary himself from delivering the Arkansas Gazette on his bicycle, as well as operating the scoreboard and selling soft drinks at Lamar Porter Field.
+Young Robinson drew a salary himself from delivering the Arkansas Gazette on his bicycle, as well as operating the scoreboard and selling soft drinks at Lamar Porter Field.

-Brooks Sr. had played second base for a semi-pro baseball team.
-He would play the game with his son during Brooks Jr.'s younger years.
-Growing up, Brooks Jr. rooted for the St. Louis Cardinals; Stan Musial was his favorite player.
+Robinson Sr. played second base for a semi-pro baseball team.
+He would play the game with his son during Robinson's younger years.
+Growing up, Robinson rooted for the St. Louis Cardinals; Stan Musial was his favorite player.
 In high school, he played American Legion Baseball for the M. M. Eberts Post No. 1 Doughboys, among the greatest American Legion teams in that part of the country.
 The team reached the regional finals in 1952, when Robinson was 15.
 They then advanced to the sectional tournament in 1953.
-Robinson graduated from Little Rock High School on May 27, 1955, impressing the University of Arkansas enough with his basketball ability that the school offered him a full scholarship.
+Robinson graduated from Little Rock Central High School on May 27, 1955, impressing the University of Arkansas enough with his basketball ability that the school offered him a full scholarship.
 However, Robinson desired to become a professional baseball player.
 Lindsay Deal, who went to Capitol View Methodist Church with Robinson, had been a teammate of Baltimore Orioles manager Paul Richards on a minor league team, and he wrote a letter to Richards praising Robinson's ability.
 "He's no speed demon, but neither is he a truck horse," Deal wrote.
 "Brooks has a lot of power, baseball savvy, and is always cool when the chips are down."
 In 1955, three major league teams sent scouts to Little Rock to try to sign Robinson: the New York Giants, the Cincinnati Redlegs, and the Orioles.
 Each offered $4,000, but only Cincinnati and Baltimore were offering major league contracts.
 Robinson ultimately chose to sign with Baltimore because the Orioles had shown the most interest and had the most opportunities for young players to become everyday players on their roster.
 Art Ehlers was the scout who signed him.